Extreme Rules (2012): Reception

 The Baltimore Sun summarized the "terrific" event being engineered by "a 'perfect storm' of a stellar Chicago crowd, excellent matches with several clever finishes, refreshing commentary and WWE rarities including violence, blood and referee assault".
 The Baltimore Sun also felt that "all four rematches on this card from WrestleMania exceeded their matches one month ago", while reserving special praise for Daniel Bryan and Dolph Ziggler, saying that although "Bryan doesn't hold the World Heavyweight title, he proved that he is a champion in terms of someone who can be counted on to always be one half of a fantastic match in big-stage situations", while Ziggler "made Brodus look like a million dollars in his offense".

 Patrick Lennon of the Daily Star described the main-event as "compelling" while perceiving a "discrepancy" between WWE's TV-PG approach and "Lesnar elbowing Cena repeatedly in the face until he bleeds profusely".

 The International Business Times rated Extreme Rules as the best pay-per-view of the year and listed both the Cena-Lesnar and Bryan-Sheamus matches in the top five WWE matches in 2012.
 Cena-Lesnar was described as "as brutal as anyone could have hoped for" while Bryan-Sheamus "stole the show".
 Bryan was also spotlighted as the "greatest in-ring performer that WWE has at the moment".

 Fans also praised to the event's match quality, but raised concerns about Cena's win over Lesnar in Lesnar's first return match.

 In 2013, WWE released a list of their "15 best pay-per-views ever", with 2012's Extreme Rules being ranked at #11.

-Extreme Rules was released on DVD by WWE Home Video on 29 May 2012, including a DVD extra of Matt Striker interviewing CM Punk.
-About.com's Eric Cohen rated the DVD 5 stars out of 5, stating that for "a three-hour pay-per-view event, it doesn't get much better than this".
+Extreme Rules was released on DVD by WWE Home Video on May 29, 2012, including a DVD extra of Matt Striker interviewing CM Punk.
 DVD Talk gave a "Recommended" rating to the DVD, stating that the release was "right on target with other recent WWE DVDs (for better or worse), from the decent technical presentation to the lack of bonus features".